tensorflow/lingvo/README.md

     *   `base_layer.initializer` has been removed.
 Subclasses no longer need to decorate their `__init__` function.
     *   Trying to call self.CreateVariable outside of `__init__` or
-        `_CreateVariables` now raises an error.
+        `_CreateLayerVariables` now raises an error.
     *   It is no longer possible to access self.vars or self.theta inside of `__init__`.
-Refactor by moving the variable creation and access to `_CreateVariables`.
-The variable scope is set automatically according to the layer name in `_CreateVariables`.
+Refactor by moving the variable creation and access to `_CreateLayerVariables`.
+The variable scope is set automatically according to the layer name in `_CreateLayerVariables`.

 <details><summary>
 <b>Older releases</b>